garrettw/vitals/README.md

   @include vg-row;
 }
 ```
-If you want, you can add any of the following mixins to that class to tweak it:
+If you want, you can then add any of the following to that class to tweak it:
 ```scss
   // reverses the flow of cells in the row (like LTR -> RTL)
   // NOTE: this also reverses the effects of vg-align-left and vg-align-right!